 Shutter Speed Arms Race

-When I was getting my start in photography there was a bit of an arms race between the camera manufactures for the fastest shutter speed.
-Each company was trying to claim some notoriety by out doing the others in this category.
-Back in the 1970’s and early 80’s a top shutter speed of 1/1000 was considered standard.
-The pro level Nikon F2 released in 1971 had a top shutter speed of 1/1000, where as the Canon F1 had 1/2000.
-Nikon caught up to Canon in its next generation F3 in 1980.
-A year later, in 1981, the Nikon FM2 become the first to achieve 1/4000 sec.
-In 1988 Nikon again took the crown at 1/8000 sec., with the Nikon N8008/N801.
-Wanting to have the last word on the subject Minolta jumped into the game in 1992 with the 9xi which could achieve 1/12,000 second.
+When I was getting my start in photography there was a bit of an arms race between the camera manufacturers for the fastest shutter speed.
+Each company was trying to claim some notoriety by outdoing the others in this category.
+It started back in 1959 with Nikon’s first professional camera, the Nikon F, which had a top shutter speed of 1/1000.
+In 1971 both the Canon F1 and the Nikon F2 featured a top speed of 1/2000.
+In 1981, the Nikon FM2 become the first to achieve 1/4000 sec.
+Nikon extended their lead in 1988 with the N8008/801 which had 1/8000 second top shutter speed.
+Wanting to have the last word on the subject, Minolta jumped into the game in 1992 with the 9xi which could achieve 1/12000 sec.
 The competition then moved on to autofocus and who could have the most focus points.
-Side note: A number of companies now offer electronic shutter speeds up to 1/32,000 second.
+Side note: A number of companies now offer electronic shutter speeds up to 1/32000 second.

 The Nikon Z9 is the first mainstream digital camera to eliminate the mechanical shutter.
 I’m sure there is a fair bit of pride at Nikon with another first in this shutter related category.
 The half step to get to this point was barely noticed with the removal of the first shutter from the Sony A7C and Canon RP.
 (I’ve not been able to confirm this with the RP, but all evidence points to there being no mechanical first shutter.)
 Both cameras were designed to be very small and one of the ways of saving some space was to eliminate part of the shutter unit.
 These cameras use an electronic start to the exposure and complete it with a mechanical shutter.
 This has long been a feature in cameras with CMOS sensors, often labeled as first-curtain electronic shutters.
 This feature has been helpful for macro photography and anyone working on a tripod who wanted to eliminate any possible vibration at the start of an exposure.